tingiskhan/pyfilter/README.md

 6. SMC2: an efficient algorithm for sequential analysis of state space models (SMC2)
 7. Liu-West filter

+## Future implementations
+Some future functionality to be implemented might be:
+1. Quasi Monte Carlo
+2. Dual/Joint Unscented Kalman Filter (or Kalman-Laplace)

 ## Using the package
 For examples on how to define models and performing inference please see [`examples`](https://github.com/tingiskhan/pyfilter/tree/master/examples), it should be rather straightforward from there.